5 Days in Puglia Without a Car (An Epic Itinerary Adjustable to 7 Days)

 Polignano a Mare

-Considering it’s one of the busiest towns in Puglia in the summer months, I’m glad I visited Polignano a Mare in the shoulder season when I had it almost completely to myself.
+Considering it’s one of the busiest towns in Puglia in the summer months, I’m glad one of my visits to Polignano a Mare was in the shoulder season when I had it almost completely to myself.

 Overlooking the Adriatic Sea, the charming coastal town is thought to be the Ancient Greek city of Neapolis.

-It is known for its scenic viewpoints, whitewashed historic center, and rugged cliffs, which make it a popular cliff diving destination.
+It is known for its scenic viewpoints, whitewashed historic center that’s just a delight to explore, and rugged cliffs, which make it a popular cliff diving destination.

 One of its main focal points is the adorable beach of Lama Monachile, of which you’ve probably seen a million photos on Instagram.

-It’s not sandy, it’s very small, and it seems like it gets overcrowded in the peak season, so if you’re after the ideal Apulian beach, this is not it.
-However, I loved sitting there without doing anything special, listening to the subtle sound of the waves, and enjoying some serenity.
+It’s not sandy, it’s very small, and it gets crowded in the peak season, so if you’re after the ideal Apulian beach, this is not it.
+However, I loved seeing people taking a dip.
+In the off season, I loved sitting there without doing anything special, listening to the subtle sound of the waves, and enjoying some serenity.

 Another famous spot is the Grotta Palazzese, a stunning cave that has become the location of a 5-star hotel’s restaurant.
 You can book a stay at Hotel Grotta Palazzese or just make a reservation for lunch or dinner.